vcfvct/aws-exam/azure.md

 * `Azure Cost Management` is the process of effectively planning and controlling costs involved in your business.
 Customers with an Azure Enterprise Agreement(EA), Microsoft Customer Agreement(MCA), or Microsoft Partner Agreement(MPA) can use Azure Cost Management.
 * Traffic Manager -> Route53
 * Azure *App Configuration* is designed to be a centralized repository for feature flags.
+* Azure Search
+  * *Microsoft.Azure.Search.Models.SearchParameters*
+    * Filter: Gets or sets the OData $filter expression to apply to the search query
+    * QueryType: lucene query, like Regex/fulltext-search etc.
+    * SearchMode: match criteria -> "any" or "all"
+  * create `SearchIndexClient` to connect to the search index, create IndexBatch that contains the documents, call `Documents.Index` and pass the IndexBatch.